gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 The protocol iteratively chooses a small sample to query the preference of neighbors, and updates the color of the querying node based on vote results.
 The "update color" part is the core of the consensus algorithm that needs to work in the presence of Byzantine nodes which will prevent the network from reaching consensus.

 For safety guarantees, let's define epsilon \\(ε\\) to be the threshold on the probability of conflicting transactions.
-When the protocol is properly parameterized for a given threshold of Byzantine nodes \\(f/n\\) and a desired \\(ε\\)-guarantee, the Byzantine node will lose its ability to keep the network in a bivalent state (conflicting state).
-The correct nodes will sway towards one color and eventually commit past the irreversible state -- the nodes will not switch to the other color, no matter what malicious actors do, thus Byzantine fault tolerant.
+When the protocol is properly parameterized for Byzantine node ratios and desired \\(ε\\)-guarantees, the Byzantine node will lose its ability to keep the network in a bivalent state (conflicting state).
+The correct nodes will sway towards one color and eventually commit past the irreversible state -- the nodes will not switch to the other color, no matter what malicious actors do, which makes it Byzantine fault tolerant.

 The key tradeoff is: Since conflicting transactions only come from malicious actors and its probability \\(ε\\) is sufficiently small, the protocol does not need to guarantee liveness or finality for such transactions.
+In other words, the time for finality approaches \\(\infty\\) as \\(f\\) approaches \\(n/2\\).

-The protocol can parameterize a higher threshold for Byzantine node ratio \\(f/n\\) (e.g., 80% nodes are allowed to be adversary) to sacrifice liveness (termination) for safety, as it requires more rounds for convergence.
-And likewise, lower \\(f/n\\) threshold to sacrifice safety for liveness.
+The protocol can parameterize a higher Byzantine node ratio \\(f/n\\) (e.g., 80% nodes are allowed to be adversary) to sacrifice liveness (termination) for safety, as it requires more rounds for convergence.
+And likewise, lower \\(f/n\\) threshold to sacrifice safety for liveness, as it requires less rounds for agreement.

 ##### Snowflake → Snowball: adding confidence

-The "conviction" count in Snowflake is an ephemeral state.
-The counter resets for each color flip, which may prevent decision making.
+Snowflake conviction count \\(β\\) represents how many consecutive samples of the network from the node have all yielded the same color.
+However, "conviction" count is an ephemeral state, which resets for each color flip and thus may prevent decision making.
 This is where Snowball comes in.

 Snowball extends Snowflake with "confidence" to account for the total accrued confidence when updating its preference (color): For each query, the node increments its confidence counter for the corresponding color, and switches its color when the confidence counter of the new color exceeds the one of its current color.
 The confidence counter represents how many successful and consecutive queries that have yielded \\(≥ α\\) responses per each color.
 In other words, "confidence" tracks the historical "conviction" counts for both colors, so that the querying node can switch to the one with higher "confidence".